aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/calculations.rst

 .. [#f1] However, to avoid duplication of KpointsData, you should first learn how to query the database, therefore we will ignore this duplication issue for now.
 .. [#f2] A process is considered active if it is either ``Created``, ``Running`` or ``Waiting``.
 If a process is no longer active, but terminatd, it will have a state ``Finished``, ``Killed`` or ``Excepted``.

+Once run, AiiDA calculations are instances of the class ``CalcJob``, more precisely of one of its subclasses, each corresponding to a code specific plugin (for example, the PWscf plugin).
+You have already seen ``CalcJob`` classes in the previous sections.

+However, to create a new calculation, rather than manually creating a new class, the suggested way is to use a ``Builder``, that helps in setting the various calculation inputs and parameters, and provides TAB-completion.